seroperson/jvm-live-reload/README.md

   </tr>
 </table>

-The sbt plugin also provides a set of predefined hooks, which will be automatically used when the plugin finds the corresponding library in the classpath.
-Currently, supported sets are: `ZioAppHookBundle`, `IoAppHookBundle` and `CaskAppHookBundle`.
+The `sbt` and `mill` plugins also provide a set of predefined hooks, so-called hook bundles, which will be automatically used when a plugin finds the corresponding library in a classpath.
+Currently, supported sets are:
+`ZioAppHookBundle`, `IoAppHookBundle` and `CaskAppHookBundle`.
 All available options are defined in [HookBundle.scala][4].
 You can also override a set of startup/shutdown hooks using the `liveStartupHooks` and `liveShutdownHooks` keys.
 For example:

 ```scala
 // The order matters (!)